 Posting to Your Google My Business Profile

 Unlike Facebook, Instagram, and Twitter, you can post to GMB with far less frequency, but you must be more strategic.
 For example, you could add a post about your upcoming webinar, live event, sales, and promotions, or seasonal messaging..

 Even with the updates above, you’ll need to log in each month to your Google My Business profile to view your insights.
 These invaluable analytics will help you to optimize your GMB listing further, and better engage with your clients across all digital channels.

 Here are several things you can uncover:

 - Are more people searching for you by name or by Google Maps?

 - What do people do after finding you on GMB?
 Call, visit your website, get directions, etc..

 - What words do customers use most in your reviews to describe your business in terms of look, feel, and quality?
 How can

 Ready to Grow Your Business with Google My Business?

-By investing just an hour or two each month managing your GMB listing, you can increase your online inquiries and conversions!.
+By investing just an hour or two each month in managing your GMB listing, you can increase your online inquiries and conversions!